matplotlib/CZI_2021-03_mpl/proposal.md

 - implementation of several mid-sized features;
 - community and project management.

-These tasks are both critical to the long term health of the library and are difficult, to accomplish well with only volunteers.
-These tasks may
+These tasks are both critical to the long term health of the library and are ill-suited to be accomplished with solely volunteer effort.

 The primary component of the proposed work is the continued maintenance of the Matplotlib.
 Maintenance covers a wide range of tasks including triaging and